Mode S - Differential Phase shift Keying (DPSK)

 Figure: Mode S - differential phase shift keying (DPSK)

 After the sync phase reversal all subsequent phase reversals indicate the 56 or 112 bit P6 information.
 All subsequent timing is taken from the point of the first phase reversal.
-Each phase has a duration of 0.25 µs and is known as a „chip”.
 The series of chips starts 0.5 µs after the sync reversal.
+At the end of P6 pulse there is a guard interval of 0.5 µs to ensure that distinct transmissions do not interfere with one another.